The USPTO wants to know if artificial intelligence can own the content it creates | THE VERGE

 ‘It outlines thirteen specific questions, ranging from what happens if an AI creates a copyright-infringing work to if it’s legal to feed an AI copyrighted material.’

-Copyright ownership with AI-generated material is ‘a messy subject’ and the US Patents and Trademarks Office is trying to gain some clarity on what qualifies for protection, according to THE VERGE.
+Copyright ownership with AI-generated material is ‘a messy subject.’
+The US Patents and Trademarks Office is trying to clarify what qualifies for protection, according to The Verge.

 SEE FULL STORY